 We are accredited with most of the major insurers, but no longer with AXA and BUPA.
 This is sad and Dr Fry tried hard to make these relationships work but ultimately had to move on.

-AXA 2018/19: Dr Fry pursued a conversation with AXA-PPP over nearly two years in relation to the metabolic approach and associated testing, supplying considerable evidence to support such an approach.
+AXA 2018/19: Dr Fry pursued a conversation with AXA-PPP over nearly two years in relation to the metabolic approach and associated testing, supplying considerable published evidence to support such an approach.
 This appeared to be ongoing until November 2018 when AXA-PPP announced, unilaterally and without further discussion, that they would no longer fund any consultations with him.
 They said this was because they were paying him to be a psychiatrist not a psychiatrist/physician and patients kept phoning and asking for testing to be covered “which put them in a difficult position.”
 Dr Fry offered to stop asking for such testing saying he would achieve his ends via other means and adopt a more conventional psychiatric approach with their clients – this, too, was declined and “a commercial decision” was cited.
 The systems and decision-making processes for reaching this position are unavailable for inspection or audit.
-If you request a consult with me you will be told I am not registered with them any longer and they will refuse to tell you why.
-My legal advisers say this is because this is
+If you request a consult with me, you will be told I am not registered with them any longer and they will refuse to tell you why.